Ayrton Senna: Debut season

 Early on his career, Senna developed a reputation for providing very specific technical details about the performance of his cars and track conditions long before the advent of telemetry.
 This skill led Toleman's Pat Symonds, Senna's first Formula One race engineer, to regard the Dallas Grand Prix as the initial highlight of Senna's debut season, instead of Monaco.
 In an interview, Symonds recalled:The car was reasonably competitive there, so we expected to have a good race, but Ayrton spun early in the race.
 He then found his way back through the field in a quite effective way and we were looking for a pretty good finish, but then he hit the wall, damaged the rear wheel and the driveshaft and retired, which was a real shame.
 The real significance of that was that when he came back to the pits he told me what happened and said "I'm sure that the wall moved!"
 And even though I've heard every excuse every driver has ever made, I certainly hadn't heard of that one!
 But Ayrton being Ayrton, with his incredible belief in himself, the absolute conviction, he then talked me into going with him after the race to have a look at the place where he had crashed.
 And he was absolutely right, which was the amazing thing!
 Dallas being a street circuit, the track was surrounded by concrete blocks and what had happened – we could see it from the tyre marks – was that someone had hit at the far end of the concrete block and that made it swivel slightly, so that the leading edge of the block was standing out by a few millimetres.
 And he was driving with such precision that those few millimetres were the difference between hitting the wall and not hitting the wall.
-While I had been, at first, annoyed that we had retired from the race through a driver error, when I saw what had happened, when I saw how he had been driving, that increased my respect for the guy by quite a lot.That season, Senna took two more podium finishes—third at the British and Portuguese Grands Prix—and placed 9th in the Drivers' Championship with 13 points overall.
+While I had been, at first, annoyed that we had retired from the race through a driver error, when I saw what had happened, when I saw how he had been driving, that increased my respect for the guy by quite a lot.That season, Senna took two more podium finishes—third at the British and Portuguese Grands Prix—and placed ninth in the Drivers' Championship with 13 points overall.
 He did not take part in the Italian Grand Prix after he was suspended by Toleman for being in breach of his contract by entering talks with Lotus for 1985 without informing the Toleman team first.
 Although Senna did have a £100,000 buyout clause in his contract, the team had to be informed before discussions with another team started.
-Senna became the first driver Lotus had signed not personally chosen by team founder Colin Chapman, who had died in 1982.
+Senna became the first driver Lotus had signed that was not personally chosen by team founder Colin Chapman, who had died in 1982.